algonquindesign-grads/2021/_students/zwicker-zach.md

 first_name: "Zach"
 last_name: "Zwicker"
 headshot_alt: |
   The headshot of Zach Zwicker.
-It depicts
+It depicts a person wearing a brown jacket and white t-shirt, making a neutral expression with their head tilted whilst looking at the camera.
 ation_word: "Zwickation"
 keywords:
   - "Altruistic"